Killeen Marijuana Crime Defense Attorneys

 Strategic Killeen marijuana possession defense attorneys

 Even as marijuana laws relax around the country, it’s still an illegal drug in Texas and you can face serious penalties if charged with a pot offense.
 The marijuana defense lawyers at the Law Firm of Mary Beth Harrell have years of experience representing people just like you when facing charges of pot possession or distribution.
 Let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Harker Heights, and handle in-custody visits for clients who cannot come to us.